eebbesen/eulagy/README.md

 See `lib/file_utils.downloadMp3` for reference implementation that saves the data to an mp3 file locally.

 ## How EULAgy works
 EULAgy uses AWS Polly to create mp3s from EULA text stored in PostgreSQL.
-The mp3s are then stored in the same PostgreSQL instance, allowing you to run the costly conversion one time and use the results infinitely.
+The mp3s are then stored in the same PostgreSQL instance using the `bytea` datatype, allowing you to run the costly conversion one time and use the results infinitely.

 ## Convert text to mp3
 Using the `EULAS.CONTENT` field, create mp3 files.